 These are the resources these parents have found most helpful.

 Do you have a story of your own to tell?
+Do you know a homeschool student who has gotten a full tuition scholarship?
 Please share!

 The University of Washington has created the Homeschool Advocacy Project Scholarship.
 To qualify for the $1,000 award, candidates must have earned a homeschool high school diploma, be accepted for full-time enrollment.